-- vi) Effective December 1, 2010 and amended January 1, 2012, the Company entered into an agreement with a consultant of the Company.
+- vi) Effective December 1, 2010 and amended January 1, 2012 and March 11, 2015, the Company entered into an agreement with a consultant of the Company.
 The fee for consulting services is \$8,000 per month.
 Either party may terminate this engagement by giving four months' notice to the other subject to certain provisions of the agreement.
-The agreement also requires that if the agreement is terminated by the Company upon or following a change in control or change of management the Company shall make payments to the consultant in the amounts of \$96,000. - vi) The Company is committed to pay an annual royalty payment in the amount of \$15,000 to Milner Consolidated. - vii) The Company has entered into a Memorandum of Understanding ("MOU") with a First Nation community in connection with certain exploration and evaluation programs in their area in return for contributions towards education and environmental activities and the improvement of community facilities.
+The agreement also requires that if the agreement is terminated by the Company upon or following a change in control or change of management the Company shall make a payments to the consultant in the amount of \$192,000. - vii) The Company is committed to pay an annual royalty payment in the amount of \$15,000 to Jubilee Gold Exploration Ltd. - viii) The Company has entered into a Memorandum of Understanding ("MOU") with the Mattagami First Nation community in connection with certain exploration and evaluation programs in their area in return for contributions towards education and environmental activities and the improvement of community facilities.
 Also, the Company will pay 2% of all costs of the exploration program incurred to date and thereafter to the First Nation community.
-As at September 30, 2014, the Company has prepaid \$6,000 (June 30, 2014 \$14,000) of this amount.
+As at March 31, 2015, the Company has prepaid \$2,400 (June 30, 2014 \$14,000) of this amount.

 In addition, the Company issued 50,000 common shares and 50,000 warrants to the First Nation community.
 The fair value of these warrants estimated on the date of the issuance using the Black-Scholes option pricing model was \$1,650.
-See note 10.

-The MOU also includes terms outlining environmental protection, employment, training and business opportunities, and mitigation of impacts on the traditional pursuits of the members of the First Nation community.
+The MOU also includes terms outlining environmental protection, employment, training and business opportunities, and mitigation of impacts on the traditional pursuits of the members of the Mattagami First Nation community.